„Antimicrobial resistance is a global crisis – a slow motion tsunami. The situation is bad, and getting worse."

 Is a new era dawning for medicine?
 The first step into the postantibiotic age has already been taken.
 Pan-resistant germs already exist today - pathogens that are resistant to all available antibiotics.
 Pharmageddon can only be prevented, if we act quickly and decisively.
 A world without antibiotics would be very different from the world we live in today: As in the 19th century, masses of people would die from the simplest infections, life-saving operations and the treatment of serious diseases would no longer be feasible because of the consequential risks.

-This is how the documentary develops into a real science thriller, with the "Resistance Fighters" themselves at its center: Doctors who desperately fight against development, scientists who revolt, patients who struggle with death because of resistant germs and diplomats who work for concrete solutions.
+This is how the award winning documentary („Impact Award“ at the Vancouver International Filmfestival, „Grand Prix“ at the Festival Pariscience) develops into a real science thriller, with the "Resistance Fighters" themselves at its center: Doctors who desperately fight against development, scientists who revolt, patients who struggle with death because of resistant germs and diplomats who work for concrete solutions.
 An exciting portrait of an increasingly uncontrollable crisis that gives an insight into what we are actually dealing with: Antibiotic resistance is one of the greatest global challenges of our time.